gissemari/PeruvianSignLanguage/threeParty-converter/WLASL/readme.md

 # data_converter.py

-Use this py to convert our data to TGCN and I3D data (retrieved from https://dxli94.github.io/WLASL/ ) to try these models.
+Use this .py to convert our data to TGCN and I3D data to try these models. (models are retrieved from https://dxli94.github.io/WLASL/ )

 # USES

-1. move "data_converter.py" and "data" folder into the root folder of WLASL proyect.
+1. run ConvertVideoToTGCNKeypoint.py (with its respective args)
 2. run data_converter.py (with its respective args)
+3. move"data" folder into the root folder of WLASL proyect.

 # Data structure